 Most of us imagine money launderers to be criminals involved in drug trafficking or terrorism or to be someone like Al Capone.
 However legislation, in the last two decades, has expanded significantly the definition of what we might have traditionally considered as money laundering.
-While the general principles remain; money laundering involves turning the proceeds of crime into apparently 'innocent' funds with no obvious link to their criminal origins, what has changed is that the definition now includes the proceeds of any criminal offence, regardless of the amount involved.
+While the general principles remain; money laundering involves turning the proceeds of crime into apparently 'innocent' funds with no obvious link to their criminal origins, what should be remembered is that the definition includes the proceeds of any criminal offence, regardless of the amount involved.

 The key pieces of legislation are:

 - the Proceeds of Crime Act 2002 (The Act) as amended by the Serious Organised Crime and Police Act 2005, and